 Alcide

-Alcide is an RBAC tool for Kubernetes that enables DevOps teams to build security barriers into their pipelines to defend their Kubernetes.
+Alcide is an RBAC tool for Kubernetes that enables DevOps teams to build security controls into their pipelines to defend their Kubernetes clusters.

 Alcide’s RBAC authorization leverages the “rbac.authorization.k8s.io” API group to make authorization choices, allowing users to set rules dynamically via the Kubernetes API.